Hiking among the hermitages of the Sienese Countryside

 Arriving in front of the altar, I will tell you the story behind the four scenes represented on the sides of the main chapel.
 In the latter you will then admire, in what is the typical elegance of the Sienese fourteenth century, the Marian scenes painted by Lippo Vanni which are the Marriage of the Virgin, the Presentation of Mary to the Temple and the Annunciation.
 We focus in particular on this last scene, whose effects of spatial illusionism are so well studied that you will hardly understand where real space ends and where that of the painting begins.

-Once we leave San Leonardo, we take the real path leading us to the Lecceto Hermitage.
+Once we leave San Leonardo, we move on in our hiking trail in the Sienese Countryside take the real path leading us to the Lecceto Hermitage.
 After a short descent, we will be faced with what is actually the only most challenging part of the entire route: with seventy-five metres in altitude over a distance of one kilometre and a hundred, we go up a very open mule track.
 At the end of the climb, the most covered area will begin; if we are in a summer time, it will offer a good shelter from the sun’s rays; here vegetation is typical of the Mediterranean scrub: being no more than three hundred metres above sea level and also being a relatively protected area from the currents of air, we will cross a forest mainly consisting of oaks such as holm oaks and many ericaceous.

 During our trek between the hermitages we also discover where the characteristic reddish color of the soil comes from, as well as the fascinating history of the rocky component that you will glimpse beyond the soil: the cavernous limestone.